Saffron trade: Producers

-Iran is by far the world's most important producer with production of 430 tons in 2019, much of the Iranian crop was bound for export.
+Iran is by far the world's most important producer with production of four hundred thirty tons in 2019, much of the Iranian crop was bound for export.
 Iran is not a member of the WTO due to the history of state affairs and political relations after the Islamic Revolution.
 Iran has remained a non-participant in the WTO since then, mainly because of US opposition.
 EU sanctions and restrictions are in place for trading with Iran today.
 The main production areas for Croci stigma lie in the Khorasan Province.
 Despite sanctions against Iran, and a loss of direct sales to the US, exports rebounded at the end of 2019, as markets for the valued product were expanded.
 Most of the Iranian saffron is exported to Turkey and Spain, where it is graded and resold into the global market.
-In 2020/21 production declined significantly due the work-intensive process of harvesting saffron, which was hindered by the Covid-19 pandemic.
+In 2020/21 production declined significantly due the work-intensive process of harvesting saffron, which was hindered by the COVID-19 pandemic.
 Farmers were forced to use the plant source as animal feed.
 Due to the economic sanctions, some production sites have also resorted to smuggling saffron out of the country in order to obtain higher profits from direct sales.
+Afghanistan comes second, which produced over 67 tons in 2023.

-Kashmir, India is second largest producer with annual production of 22 tons in 2019.
+Indian Administered Kashmir is the third largest producer with annual production of twenty-two tons in 2019.
 Most of the region's saffron is grown in the more climatically suitable Pampore area of the Kashmir valley.
-Greece is third largest producer followed by Afghanistan, Morocco and Spain.

-Afghanistan has resumed cultivation in recent years; in restive Indian part of Kashmir it has waned.
+Greece is fourth largest producer followed by Morocco and Spain.
+In restive Indian administered part of Kashmir it has waned.
 Despite numerous cultivation efforts in such countries as Austria, England, Germany, and Switzerland, only select locales continue the harvest in northern and central Europe.
 Among these is the small Swiss village of Mund, in the Valais canton, whose annual saffron output amounts to several kilograms.
 Microscale cultivation occurs in Tasmania, China, Egypt, France, Israel, Mexico, New Zealand, Turkey (especially Safranbolu), California, and Central Africa.